Table of Contents

 - Nasal spray: spray of nicotine into nostrils; available by prescription only

 - Anti-smoking medications:

 - Zyban (buproprion): also an anti-depressant named Wellbutrin (at a different dose), this drug reduces the urge to smoke; available by prescription only

 - Chantix (varenicline): reduces withdrawal symptoms and the pleasure associated with smoking; available by prescription only

-- Acupuncture: an alternative therapy that involves placing very small needles around the outer ear to reduce cravings and promote relaxation
+- Acupuncture: a complementary therapy that involves placing very small needles around the outer ear to reduce cravings and promote relaxation

 - Hypnosis: or hypnotherapy, involves reaching a state of deep relaxation in which one is open to suggestions for behavioral change (such as quitting smoking)